- Why study at CUA?

 - What is the TOEFL score requirement?

-- Is financial aid available to LL.M. students?
+- Are scholarships and/or financial aid available to LL.M. students?

 - Do I need a law degree to apply to the LL.M. program?